AFLplusplus/AFLplusplus/frida_mode/README.md

 		--args <my-executable> [my arguments]

 ```
+* `AFL_FRIDA_STALKER_IC_ENTRIES` - Configure the number of inline cache entries
+stored along-side branch instructions which provide a cache to avoid having to
+call back into FRIDA to find the next block.
+Default is 32.
 * `AFL_FRIDA_STATS_FILE` - Write statistics information about the code being
 instrumented to the given file name.
 The statistics are written only for the
 child process when new block is instrumented (when the